-The Company acquired its initial patents and technology rights from Valent, an entity owned by Dr. Dennis Brown, the Company's Chief Scientific Officer.
-As a result, Valent is a related party to the Company.
+We acquired our initial patents and technology rights from Valent, an entity owned by Dr. Dennis Brown, our Chief Scientific Officer.
+As a result, Valent is a related party to

-During the year ended June 30, 2018, the Company recognized a total of \$311,683 relating to the settlement agreement with the Company's former President and Chief Operating Officer.
-Amounts owed to related parties, including to the Company's former President and Chief Operating Officer, are non-interest bearing and payable on demand.
+During the year ended June 30, 2018, we recognized a total expense of \$311,683 relating to the settlement agreement with our former President and Chief Operating Officer.
+Amounts owed to officers and directors, including to our former President and Chief Operating Officer, have been aggregated and not shown separately, and are non-interest bearing and payable on demand.